BlueMap-Minecraft/BlueMapWiki/community/RAM.md

 # BlueMap and RAM
 {: .no_toc }

 BlueMap generally does not *need* a lot of memory.

-In fact, it has been proven to work with just 512MB!
+In fact, BlueMap has been proven to work with just 512MB of assigned memory!

-The more render-threads you have assigned (in `core.conf`), the more RAM BlueMap will need.
+The more render-threads you have assigned (in `core.conf`), the more RAM BlueMap will need, so you can lower the amount of used memory by lowering the amount of threads.

-However, this does not mean that BlueMap won't use more RAM if it is available.
+However, this does not mean that BlueMap won't use more RAM *if it is available*.

 So do not be alarmed if you notice that BlueMap seems to be using a lot of RAM.
 This is actually perfectly normal and should not be an actual problem.